Avinashgurugubelli/design-patterns-session/docs/solid-principals/solid-principals.md

     ```

 - To one extend the above now addresses the below issues.
-  - Now the batteryIsOk not fat (Fat problem SOLVED).
+  - Now the batteryIsOk not complex (complexity problem SOLVED).
   - SRP achieved -> BatteryMonitor class now only doing the core logic to check the battery state, logging moved to separate functionality.
   - Testability *is still not solved*, let say we want to test the above code, even though we have separated the logging functionality but still we left with tightly coupled, we can not switch between the loggers. it always creates the console logger for all the class instances.
 Now let's solve this problem using **Dependency inversion principal**